 - Search engine advertising (SEA) places advertisements as cheaply and accurately as possible at a highly visible position in a search engine’s search results.
 These advertisements resemble natural search results and also refer to what your online presence is offering.

 - In affiliate marketing, advertisers place their ads on relevant websites.
 In return, the website operator receives a commission, often based on lead generation.

-- Content marketing, also called inbound marketing, is intended to arouse the interest of the target group through editorial content, captivate them with knowhow or humour, or win their trust and, in the best case scenario, keep them in the long term.
+- Content marketing, also called inbound marketing, is intended to arouse the interest of the target group through editorial content, captivate them with know-how or humour, or win their trust and, in the best-case scenario, keep customers returning in the long-term.

 - Email marketing is a good way to address your customers individually.
 Those who willingly provide their contact details will probably be more interested in your offers and content.

 - Banner advertising, placed on thematically appropriate websites, attracts customers to your offers with meaningful images and a call to action.

 - Social media increases reach, opens up creative opportunities for customer participation, and is an inexpensive engagement platform for small businesses.